 - Pre heat oven to 340F.

-- Gently brush easy homemade dinner rolls with egg wash mixture.1 large egg, 1 tbsp whole milk
+- After completing the second proof, gently brush these milk dinner rolls with an egg wash mixture.1 large egg, 1 tbsp whole milk

-- Bake until the rolls are golden brown, approximately 30 to 40 minutes.
+- Bake until these soft milk dinner rolls are golden brown, approximately 30 to 40 minutes at 340F.
 Remember to rotate the baking pan halfway through the process.

-- Then brush with condensed milk glaze.
-Serve warm or at room temperature.3 tbsp condensed milk, 1 tbsp unsalted butter
+- Then, brush with condensed milk glaze again.
+Serve warm or at room temperature.3 tbsp sweetened condensed milk, 1 tbsp unsalted butter

 Notes